Doxylamine/pyridoxine (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you have asthma, glaucoma, trouble urinating, or a stomach ulcer or other problems with your digestive system.
+- Tell your doctor if you have asthma, glaucoma, trouble urinating, or stomach or bowel problems (including blockage or ulcer).

 - This medicine may make you drowsy or sleepy.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you.